shopgate/bigcommerce-js/README.md

 * fortune

 and replace the default theme 'cornerstone' with the one you are using in variable "yourTheme".
-If your theme is not available yet feel free to crontribute (see [CONTRIBUTING.md](CONTRIBUTING.md))
+If your theme is not available yet, please contact our Customer Success team via support-us@shopgate.com or feel free to crontribute (see [CONTRIBUTING.md](CONTRIBUTING.md))

 The code in file bigcommerce.js needs to be copied to your BigCommerce store.
 Log into your BigCommerce admin and navigate to "Advanced Settings" > "Web Analytics".